 Throughout the duration of the project, youth learn about:

 - Biology of fish

 - The importance of conservation

-Your generous donation can make this opportunity possible for a group of children eager to learn about conservation.
+Your generous donation can help with program and equipment costs that make this opportunity possible for children eager to learn about conservation.
 With enough funding and interest, 4-H intends to make this an annual project in Sullivan County.